-(a) Chairman of DPGC or his nominee Chairman

-(b) Project Guide(s) Member(s)

-(c) One referee from outside the Department,

-selected by the DPGC Member
+(c) One referee from outside the Department, selected by the DPGC ...
+Member

 - There shall be one PWEC for each PG project work. - One external guide/referee, if any, invited as a member of PWEC, is entitled for TA/DA as per the Institute Rules.